josephdadams/TallyArbiter/readme.md

 Device Actions can only be run once when the device state enters or exits that bus.
 This is to prevent actions from being run continuously if tally data is received in chunks.
 To run an action again, a device must change state on that specific bus (Preview or Program) before it can be run again.

 # Remote Tally Viewing (Listener Clients)
-In addition to the multiple output action types that can be used to trigger any number of remote devices for a tally state, Tally Arbiter also supports "listeners", devices and software that open websocket connections to the Tally Arbiter server and can receive data in real time to utilize tally information.
+In addition to the multiple output action types that can be used to trigger any number of remote devices for a tally state, Tally Arbiter also supports "listener clients": devices and software that open websocket connections to the Tally Arbiter server and can receive data in real time to utilize tally information.

 All connected listener clients are tracked and listed in the Settings page.
 You can "flash" a particular listener by clicking the Flash button next to it in the list.
 This is useful if you need to get the operator's attention or determine which listener is which.
 You can also reassign the listener to receive tally information of another Device at any time using the Tally Arbiter interface.

 ## Using a web page for tally output
 Navigate to `/tally` on the Tally Arbiter server in your browser and select a Device from the list.
 As long as the page remains connected to the system, it will display tally data (Preview, Program, Preview+Program, Clear) in real time.
+Web clients can also send/receive messages with the Producer, like a chat room.

 ## Viewing all tally data
 Navigate to `/producer` on the Tally Arbiter server in your browser to view all Devices and their current states.
 This information is also available in the Settings GUI but is displayed in a minimal fashion here for in-service viewing.
+Messages can be sent and received to supported clients.
 **This page is restricted by a username and password.
 The default username is `producer` and the default password is `12345`.**

-## Using a blink(1) for tally output
-Tally Arbiter supports the use of a blink(1) device as a tally light.
-A remote listening script is available in the separate repository, [Tally Arbiter Blink1 Listener](http://github.com/josephdadams/tallyarbiter-blink1listener).
-For installation and use instructions, please check out that repository's [readme](https://github.com/josephdadams/TallyArbiter-Blink1Listener/blob/master/readme.md).
-It is compatible with and was designed to run on a Raspberry Pi Zero, making this an inexpensive option for *wireless* tally output.
-However, it can be run on any OS/device that supports Python such as MacOS or Windows, which can be helpful if you want to use this with graphics or video playback operators, for example.

-## Using a Relay for contact-closure systems
-Many Camera CCUs and other devices support incoming tally via contact closure.
-A remote listening script that can trigger USB relays is available with the separate repository, [Tally Arbiter Relay Listener](http://github.com/josephdadams/tallyarbiter-relaylistener).
-For installation and use instructions, please check out that repository's [readme](https://github.com/josephdadams/TallyArbiter-RelayListener/blob/master/readme.md).

-## Using a GPO output
-Lots of equipment support the use of GPIO (General Purpose In/Out) pins to interact.
-This could be for logic control, turning on LEDs, etc. A remote listening script that can run on a Raspberry Pi is available with the separate repository, [Tally Arbiter GPO Listener](http://github.com/josephdadams/tallyarbiter-gpolistener).
-For installation and use instructions, please check out that repository's [readme](https://github.com/josephdadams/TallyArbiter-GPOListener/blob/master/readme.md).

 ## Using an M5StickC for tally output
 Tally Arbiter can send tally data to an M5StickC Arduino Finger Computer.
 A remote script is available in the separate repository, [Tally Arbiter M5StickC Listener](http://github.com/josephdadams/tallyarbiter-m5stickclistener).
 For installation and use instructions, please check out that repository's [readme](https://github.com/josephdadams/TallyArbiter-M5StickCListener/blob/master/readme.md).